Sunday, January 27, 2008

 XO networking at an Austin Linux Group meeting

-After grumbling in solitude for the last few weeks, I got to try XO out the way $deities intended it to be used: networked with other XOs at an Austin Linux Users Group meeting.
+After grumbling in solitude for the last few weeks, I got a chance to try XO out the way $deities intended it to be used: networked with other XOs at an Austin Linux Users Group meeting.
 These capabilities are supposed to make it the coolest laptop known to humankind.

 In theory, at least.

-Beside me, 2 people brought their XO laptops to the meeting: Mr. The Joe Barr (who gave a presentation), and a guy I shall call Mr. Emily, because that was the name of his wife's computer, and by extension, his wife. :-) .
+Beside me, 2 people brought their XO laptops to the meeting: Mr. The Joe Barr (who gave a presentation), and a guy I shall call Mr. Emily, because that was the name of his wife's computer, and by extension, his wife.
 A few more people came to play with these 3 lappies.

 A ghost laptop